Roman2423/memocard/README.md

-# memocard
+# space_invadors
-Best program for прокачки памяти
+Best program for shooting in spaceships